Bypass

 """

-Make GET request with retry logic and delay randomization.
+GET request with automatic retry on failure.

 """